zachvlat/server/README.md

    cd server
    ```

-2. Copy `.env-example` to `.env` and edit it according to your paths.
+2. Rename `.env-example` to `.env` and edit it according to your paths.

 3. ```bash
    chmod +x ./docker.sh